 Check the list of Flickr Photowalks in the group discussion thread here.
 If you don’t see one for your city or region, you can organize your own.
 Just start a Flickr Group, Facebook Event, Meetup, and/or Eventbrite, and post a link in the discussion comments.
 We’ll add it to the list and help publicize on the official Flickr social media accounts.

 To automatically add your photos to the Flickr Worldwide Photowalks Group and have them invited to the official WLM country competitions, use the tag #FlickrPhotowalk and #WLM2017 on your images.
-Be sure to also tag the monument ID and the dataset (if applicable) for the photo.
-It would be useful to also geolocate the image on the Flickr map if your camera doesn’t automatically do this.
+Be sure to also tag the monument ID, and the dataset (if applicable) for the photo.
+It would be useful to also geolocate the image on the Flickr map if your camera doesn’t automatically do this, or tag your images with country and city name (where the monument is located in).

 Important!
 For your photos to be considered for WLM, you will also need to set their copyright to CC BY, CC BY-SA, or CC0.
 You can do this on the Flickr photopage of the images you want to submit to the contest.
 Or, if you have experience uploading to Wikimedia Commons, you can do so directly there (for example, the cultural heritage sites in Balochistan, Pakistan here).